rokayon/AJLDC-2025/README.md

 # AJLDC-2025

+Arabian Jasmine Leaf Disease Classification Dataset and Preprocessing Scripts

+## Description
-A curated dataset and preprocessing pipeline for Arabian Jasmine Leaf Disease Classification (AJLDC) with scripts for cleaning, resizing, renaming, and background removal.
+This repository includes a curated image dataset of Arabian Jasmine leaves categorized by disease type.
+It also provides Python scripts used for preprocessing tasks such as renaming, resizing, and background removal.

+## Tools Used
+- Microsoft PowerToys (for bulk resizing)
+- Python (OpenCV, rembg, etc.)
+- Bulk Rename Utility
+- Manual Expert Validation